Bootstrapping Yang-Mills matrix integrals: Analytic trajectories and eigenvalue distributions

 which are consistent with the leading large $D$ results in section \ref{Large D expansion}.
 For $D=3,\dots,10$, the estimates for $\big\langle \tr XX\big\rangle$ and $\big\langle \tr XXXX\big\rangle$ are

-We notice that these simple estimates for $D$ are closer to the Monte Carlos results for $D+1$, which suggests that the subleading terms also have important effects.
-To improve the accuracy of the analytic trajectory bootstrap solutions, we introduce some subleading terms to the multi-length ansatz.
+We notice that these simple estimates for $D$ are closer to the Monte Carlo results at $D+1$, which suggests that the subleading terms also have important effects.
+To improve the accuracy of the analytic trajectory bootstrap solutions, we introduce some subleading terms into the multi-length ansatz.